 First, can you give us a bit of background to the journal and its mission?

-I was invited to join the team at the OMEGA Centre when I reached pensionable age at EIB (65).
+I was invited to join the team at the OMEGA Centre at University College London (UCL) when I reached pensionable age at the European Investment Bank (EIB).
 I had been at the Bank for more than 15 years, and didn’t particularly want to retire.
-I had planned to return to academia, having enjoyed professorial appointments both here in the UK and overseas before joining EIB, and the invitation to join the OMEGA Centre was therefore well timed.
-Unlike Nick and Harry, whose involvement with the infrastructure sector is/was primarily with theory and policy analysis, my involvement was in large measure with the implementation and financing of major projects.
+I had always planned to return to academia, having previously enjoyed full-time professorial appointments both here in the UK and overseas before joining EIB, and the invitation to join OMEGA was therefore well-timed.
+Unlike Nick and Harry (my two co-editors) whose involvement with the infrastructure sector is/was primarily with theory and policy analysis, my involvement was in large measure with the implementation and financing of major projects.
 In short, my involvement was “hands-on” for projects that had already been approved rather than with policy formulation per se.
-But what had precipitated the invitation to join OMEGA?
+But what then had actually precipitated the invitation to join OMEGA?

 When the proposal to join as one of three co-editors of the journal was first put to me I was naturally concerned about my role vis-à-vis those of my fellow editors, but what eventually transpired in the division of our respective responsibilities was logical and in many ways inevitable.
-Nick, whose research was increasingly theoretical and at the interface of economic efficiency and environmental sustainability, was made editor for part 1 (theory); because my career profile meant that I inevitably had the most extensive experience in professional practice, I was made editor for part 2 (case studies and professional practice); and Harry took responsibility for the slightly less onerous section 3 (opinions, book reviews, conferences and so on), which freed him to take on the most demanding and important role of managing editor.
-Each of us has an assistant editor, and the intention is/was that the three assistants would take over as editors once the journal became established, hopefully after three or four volumes.
-I think it fair to say that the structure is therefore well considered both from an academic and managerial perspective, but also recognises the need for a longer-term perspective by way of succession planning than simply worrying about the next issue.
+Nick, whose research was increasingly theoretical and at the interface of economic efficiency and environmental sustainability, was made editor for part 1 (theory); because my career profile meant that I inevitably had the most extensive experience in professional practice, I was made editor for part 2 (case studies and professional practice); and Harry took responsibility for the slightly less onerous part 3 (opinions, book reviews, conferences and so on), which freed him to take on the more demanding and important role of managing editor.
+Each of us has an assistant editor, Arend Janssen in my case, and the intention is/was that the three assistants would take over as editors once the journal became established, hopefully after three or four volumes.
+I think it fair to say that the structure is therefore well considered both from a technical and managerial perspective, but also recognises the need for a longer-term perspective by way of succession planning than simply worrying about the next issue.

 In summary, I agreed to join the editorial team because the journal makes such good sense as an initiative, merging the sustainability agenda with mega infrastructure projects that by their nature are significantly transformative.
 It’s not just a question of adding the word sustainability for effect or to curry favour, but it’s about making sure mega infrastructure projects are explicitly addressing the sustainability agenda.